zhanpengwang888/SuperTZJ-File-System/README.md

 	2. The redirection can not work generally in our file system, the redirection depends on cat command to work.
 So it is hard to test big file.
 We provide a test_large.cpp test case in our Testing folder to cover this case though.
 	3.In the file name, we can not let user create file name with "/", because that is the special symbol for directory.
 The file can be created, but without "/".
 	4. We didn't have time to deal with memory leak, and there are several minor invalid read in memory.
+	5. We didn't test the i3block.
+So it might be some problems in our i3block.

 file directory: